mjec/wwc-tasmania/README.md

 `wwctas.card_is_valid(card_number, surname)`

 Returns `True` if and only if the card status is Registered.
-Returns False on invalid card numbers or mismatching surname.
+Returns `False` on invalid card numbers or mismatching surname.

+Note that there may be values other than Registered which should return True in some circumstances (e.g. a conditional registration).
+This is currently not supported.

 `wwctas.check_card(card_number, surname)`

 Returns a dictionary with two elements:

- * `status` -- the card's status ("Registered" if valid)
+ * `status` -- the card's status ("Registered" if valid; other potential values unknown)
  * `name`   -- the card owner's full name (as returned, all caps)

 Raises InvalidCardException if `card_number` is invalid or does not match `surname`.